Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Materials and Methods

 \subsection{Lattice Details}

-The lattice is 3D printed using selective laser sintering (SLS) technology~\cite{kumar2003selective} by Stratasys Direct.
-The lattice is first modeled using the Solidworks software and exported as a ".STL" file at a resolution finer than that of the SLS process used (~$0.76\, \textrm{mm}$ in $x-y$, and ~$0.1\, \textrm{mm}$ in $z$).
-SLS consists of depositing a fine layer of powder material (Stratasys Nylon 12-glass-fiber-reinforced nylon) which is then melted by a laser into a solid layer following the cross section of a given design, bonding it to all previously deposited layers.
+The lattice is 3D printed using SLS~\cite{kumar2003selective} (DTM Sinterstation) by Stratasys Direct.
+The lattice is first modeled using the Solidworks software and exported as a ``.STL'' file at a resolution finer than that of the SLS process used (~$0.76\, \textrm{mm}$ in $x-y$, and ~$0.1\, \textrm{mm}$ in $z$).
+SLS consists of depositing a fine layer of powder material (Stratasys Nylon 12-glass-fiber-reinforced nylon -- Young's Modulus = 2.896 GPa and Poisson's ration = 0.35) which is then melted by a laser into a solid layer following the cross section of a given design, bonding it to all previously deposited layers.
 This printing process produces a monolithic structure, while the more commonly commercially available fused deposition modeling (FDM) often results in imperfect bonding between deposited layers and adjacent deposited lines that can detrimentally affect wave transport properties.
 These considerations were key factors in the selection of SLS as the fabrication method for the current task.

 The slenderness ratio and cell size are decided concurrently, making sure that the thickness of the beams is within the resolution of the SLS 3D printing process and that the beams are sufficiently slender to prevent their flexural behavior from completely overwhelming the lattice response.
 The lattice dimensions are selected to be large enough to appreciate the topologically induced decay phenomenon, within the dimensions of the 3D printer's fabrication print bed ($67.31\times34.29\,\textrm{cm}$).